eduvpn/documentation/ADMIN_API.md

 anyone accessing the API from the network.

 You can modify `/etc/httpd/conf.d/vpn-user-portal.conf` on Fedora/EL, or `/etc/apache2/conf-available/vpn-user-portal.conf` on Debian/Ubuntu.
-Do NOT
+Set the
+`Require ip` option under `<Files admin-api.php>` to the IP address(es) from which you want to access the API.

-forget to restart Apache after modifying the files.
+Do NOT forget to restart Apache after modifying the files.

 In order to use the API, the _secret_ you need can be found in `/etc/vpn-user-portal/keys/admin-api.key` after generating it which was done